In many ways, mental health is just like physical health: everybody has it and we need to take care of it.

-Mental health problems can affect the way you think, feel and behave.
-They affect around one in four people in Britain, and range from common mental health problems, such as depression and anxiety, to more rare problems such as schizophrenia and bipolar disorder.
-A mental health problem can feel just as bad, or worse, as any other physical illness – only you cannot see it.
+Mental health problems affect around one in four people in any given year.
+They range from common problems, such as depression and anxiety, to rarer problems such as schizophrenia and bipolar disorder.

 Could I be ‘going mad’?

-Experiencing a mental health problem is often upsetting and frightening, particularly at first.
-If you become unwell, you may feel that it's a sign of weakness, or that you are 'losing your mind', and that it's only going to get worse.
-You may be scared of being seen as 'mad' by other people in your life.
-You may also be afraid of being locked up in an institution.
+Experiencing a mental health problem is often upsetting, confusing and frightening – particularly at first.
+If you become unwell, you may feel that it's a sign of weakness, or that you are 'losing your mind'.

 However, in reality, mental health problems are a common human experience.
 Most people know someone who has experienced a mental health problem.
-They can happen to anyone, at any time.
+They can happen to all kinds of people from all walks of life.
 And it's likely that, when you find a combination of self-care, treatment and support that works for you, you will get better.

 It wasn't until I had a breakdown that I felt my condition was 'serious enough' to qualify as an issue.
 I could have got help much earlier but I didn't because of this – it's never too early to seek advice.